dougeby/IntuneDocs/intune/intune-documentation.md

 ---

-# Microsoft Intune - Documentation guide
+# Microsoft Intune documentation guide

 Use the following table to quickly find and understand the major areas of Microsoft Intune.